- Question: How can I find cheap airfares for my family for the Thanksgiving and Christmas holidays?

 It’s always worth weighing those positivies against the inconvenience of an airport that might be out of the way, have fewer alternatives if flights are canceled, and fewer amenities during long layovers.
 Also consider the additional costs of getting there — a bigger cab fare, gas and tolls, or having to rent a car.

 For holiday getaways, think about destinations that will be fun at Christmas time but are in less demand.

-This is Ask FamiliesGo!
+How To Ask FamiliesGo!

-It’s where I answer readers’ questions about family travel.
+Ask FamiliesGo! is where I answer readers’ questions about family travel.
 I add new questions as our readers pose them, so keep checking back.
 You can ask your own question by emailing me.

 • How To Share a Hotel Room With a Toddler (this one is super popular)